valdeanda/Useful_scripts/README.md

 # Useful scripts

-This repository contains useful tips/tricks/scripts that I have picked up over the years.
+This repository contains useful tips/tricks/scripts that I have picked up or developed over the years.
-The are scripts written in
-- bash
-- awk
-- perl
-- R
-- python3

-Many of the scripts have been written by my dear friends a collaborators:
+The scripts are mainly written in (`bash`, `awk`,`perl`,`R`,python`), and some of them have been written by by my dear friends and collaborators:

 * [Cesar Poot UNAM](https://github.com/acpooth)
 * [Bruno Contreras EMBL](https://www.ebi.ac.uk/about/people/bruno-contreras-moreira)
 * [Carlos Cantalapiedra](http://www.cbgp.upm.es/index.php/es/?option=com_content&view=article&id=18&x=2436)
 * [Ian Rambo](https://www.linkedin.com/in/ian-rambo-77a17b58/)

-## Resources

-*  [Essenntial skills for Bionformatics presentation Laboratory of Single Cell Genomics Department of New Biology, Daegu Gyeongbuk Institute of Science and Technology Korea](https://scg.dgist.ac.kr/wp-content/uploads/2017/02/20170330.pdf)
+---

 ## Dependencies